 The optibelt-VB sits nicely in the pulley.

-There is a good amount of grip between the belt and so I don’t think this needs a tensioning wheel to increase distance the belt runs around the small pulley to transfer the power.
+There is a good amount of grip between the belt and so I don’t think this needs a tensioning wheel.
+The main function of a tensioning wheel would be to increase the distance the belt runs around the small pulley.

 The great advantage of the belt system is that if needed you could back off the tensioning of the belt and allow it to slip a small amount.